Anusara11102548/airbnb-ml-project/airbnb-ml-project/README.md

-# Airbnb Price Prediction
+# 🏡 Airbnb Price Prediction

-This project predicts Airbnb listing prices using Machine Learning.
+Machine Learning project for predicting Airbnb listing prices using listing information.

+---

+## 📌 Project Overview

+This project builds a Machine Learning model to estimate the price of an Airbnb listing based on several features such as number of reviews, reviews per month, and availability.

+The model is deployed as an interactive web application using Streamlit where users can input listing details and receive an estimated price prediction.

+---

+## 📊 Dataset

+The dataset used in this project comes from Airbnb listings data available on Kaggle.

-Features used:
+Features used for prediction:

 - number_of_reviews
 - reviews_per_month
 - availability_365

-Model:
-Linear Regression (Scikit-learn)

-Tools:
-- Python
+Target variable:

-- Streamlit
+- price

+---

+## 🤖 Machine Learning Model

+Model used:

+**Linear Regression**

+Library:

-- Scikit-learn
+- scikit-learn

+The model was trained to learn the relationship between listing activity and pricing.

+---

+## 🌐 Web Application

+The model is deployed using Streamlit.

+Users can input listing information and the application will predict the estimated Airbnb price instantly.

+---

+## 🚀 Live Demo

+Streamlit App URL: